okfn/ckanext-announcements/README.md

 `ckanext.announcements.limit_announcements` (default: 50)
 > Limit for the announcement list

+`ckan.display_timezone`
+> Start and end dates are displayed in the timezone defined in this CKAN core setting

 ## Developer installation

 To install ckanext-announcements for development, activate your CKAN virtualenv and